How has artificial intelligence evolved?

 2000-2010: Rapid development of AI

 The new millennium was dawning; after 2000, fears subsided, and AI continued to grow.
-As expected, more AI creatures have been created, as well as creative media (movies in particular) about the concept of AI and where it may go.- 2001: Steven Spielberg released a film about AI David in 2001.
-The film revolved around David, a child-like android programmed to love.
+As expected, more AI creatures have been created, as well as creative media (movies in particular) about the concept of AI and where it may go.

 - 2002: AI entered the home in the form of the Roomba.